“One of the real discoveries on the folk circuit in recent times” – Mark Radcliffe, BBC Radio 2

 The Trials Of Cato, a band that arrived fully formed and functioning from Beirut in the winter of 2016, have since torn a shape very much their own into the canvas of the UK folk scene.
 Originally from North Wales and Yorkshire, whilst living in Lebanon they spent a year boiling down the roots of their sound into a hybrid of traditional influences that intrigued Lebanese audiences in the country’s biggest venues.

-They moved back to the UK and spent a tireless year performing up and down the country, leading to BBC Radio 2’s Mark Radcliffe hailing them as “one of the real discoveries on the folk circuit in recent times.”
-Their musical development in the run up to their debut album proper has been swift and sure – Hide and Hair is due for release later in 2018.
+They moved back to the UK and have since been performing tirelessly up and down the country, leading to BBC Radio 2’s Mark Radcliffe hailing them as “one of the real discoveries on the folk circuit in recent times.”
+Their musical development in the run up to their debut album proper has been swift and sure, winning much praise for Hide and Hair and receiving national airplay on BBC Radio 2 and Radio 6.